Hungry Happenings

 You can use the pan a few times while it's still warm to make a few chick bodies, then clean the chocolate off the pan before heating it up in order to make more chocolate balls.

-Fill one Squeeze-it bottle or a disposable pastry bag with orange colored chocolate and another with yellow.
 Attach a small round pastry tip (#3 or #4 work well.)
 Pipe feet, wings, and feathers for each chick.

 Assemble your Chocolate Chicks.
-Set the chick so seam goes around from the top to the bottom and the front of the chick's face is smooth.
+Set the chick so the seam goes around from the top to the bottom and the front of the chick's face is smooth.
 Use melted chocolate to attach the feet first.

 Then attach the wings and feathers.
 I found it helped to melt the part of the wing that attaches to the chocolate ball.
-I wasn't working near my stove, so I just used a lighter to heat up a metal spatula, I set the spatula up against the chocolate, allowed it to melt, then pressed the wing onto the chocolate ball.
+I wasn't working near my stove, so I just used a lighter to heat up a metal spatula, I set the spatula up against the chocolate, allowed it to melt, and then pressed the wing onto the chocolate ball.
 I then used a bit more melted yellow chocolate to fill in the gap.
 I had to hold the wing for a bit until it would stay put.

 Attach two candy eyes then pipe on an orange beak.